Petrovych9/MealVote-Api/readme.md

 Once the server is running, you can access the MealVote-Api using your web browser or API client.
 Here are some of the available endpoints and functionalities:

-- **Authentication**: MealVote-Api provides authentication using [insert authentication method, e.g., token-based authentication].
+- **Authentication**: MealVote-Api provides authentication using JWT token.
 You can obtain a token by sending a POST request to `/api/1/token/`.
 Use the obtained token for authentication in subsequent requests.

 - **Creating Restaurant**: To create a new restaurant, send a POST request to `/api/1/restaurants/`.